Natural homes map Links to low impact websites Natural homes Natural homes courses Natural homes books

 Title: Building with Straw Bales: A Practical Guide for the UK and Ireland

-By Barbara Jones of Amazon Nails
+By Barbara Jones of Straw Works Published 2002

 Barbara Jones is an experienced straw bale builder in the UK.
 The book has details of all the main construction methods and includes bale specifications walls and foundations, doors and windows, plastering, plans and drawings together with building regulations and planning permission.